otrv4/otrv4/otrv4.md

 messages using a non-expired User Profile.
 This User Profile, nevertheless, could have had expired prior to the moment in which the other party, Bob, receives the offline encrypted messages.
-To allow this party, Bob, to still be able to read these messages, the User Profile can still be valid even if it has publicly expired.
+To allow this party, Bob, to still be able to read these messages, the User Profile can still be locally valid even if it has publicly expired.
 A recommended amount of time for this extra validity is of 1 day.

 It is also important to note that the absence of a User Profile is not a proof that a user does not support OTRv4.